Black Seed and L-carnitine Mitigate Heat Stress in Japanese Quails Egg Quality Organ Morphology

 Authors

-1 Department of Livestock and Poultry Sciences, Faculty of Agricultural Technology (Aburaihan), University of Tehran, Pakdasht, Tehran, Iran
+1 Department of Livestock and Poultry Sciences, Faculty of Agricultural Technology (Aburaihan), University of Tehran, Pakdasht, Iran.

-2 Department of animal science, Faculty of Agriculture, Tarbiat Modares University, Tehran-Iran,
+2 Department of Poultry Sciences, Faculty of Agriculture, Tarbiat Modares University, Tehran, Iran.

 Abstract

-Objectives: This study evaluated the effects of black seed, L-carnitine, and their combination on egg production, intestinal and magnum morphology in laying Japanese quails under normal and heat stress conditions, with additional assessment of vitamin E supplementation.
+Objectives: This study evaluated the effects of black seed, L-carnitine, and their combination on egg production and intestinal and magnum morphology in laying Japanese quails under normal and heat stress conditions, with an additional assessment of vitamin E supplementation.

-Methods: Five hundred laying Japanese quails were divided into two temperature groups (normal and heat stress) and five dietary treatments (control, black seed, L-carnitine, black seed+L-carnitine, and vitamin E) in a 2×5 factorial design.
+Methods: Five-hundred laying Japanese quails were divided into two temperature groups (normal and heat stress) and five dietary treatments (control, black seed, L-carnitine, black seed + L-carnitine, and vitamin E) in a 2×5 factorial design.
 The experiment consisted of acclimation (two weeks), heat exposure (five weeks), and recovery (three weeks).
-Egg production and intestinal and magnum morphology were measured throughout.
+Egg production and intestinal and magnum morphology were measured throughout the entire period.

 Results: During heat stress, control and black seed diets resulted in higher Haugh unit values, while the black seed + L-carnitine diet increased yolk percentage.
 Vitamin E improved eggshell strength under normal conditions, and after recovery, both vitamin E and black seed + L-carnitine diets produced stronger eggshells (P<0.05).
-Black seed + L-carnitine reduced the villus length-to-crypt depth ratio compared to control.
-Vitamin E under heat stress and black seed + L-carnitine under normal conditions increased magnum fold height, while control diet in heat stress had the lowest fold thickness.
+Black seed + L-carnitine reduced the the ratio of villous length to crypt depthcompared to the controls.
+Vitamin E under heat stress and black seed + L-carnitine under normal conditions increased magnum fold height, while the control diet under heat stress had the lowest fold thickness.
 Vitamin E enhanced epithelial height under normal temperatures and reduced magnum gland diameter (P<0.05).

-Conclusions: Black seed and vitamin E improved egg quality (Haugh unit, shell strength), while black seed + L-carnitine had mixed effects on morphology depending on temperature.
-Dietary strategies can optimize laying Japanese quails performance under varying conditions.
+Conclusion: Black seed and vitamin E improved egg quality (Haugh unit, shell strength), while black seed + L-carnitine had mixed effects on morphology depending on temperature.
+Dietary strategies can optimize the performance of laying Japanese quails under different conditions.

 Keywords